 We live out our beliefs through the following services we offer:

 The Lighthouse provides emergency shelter for single men and women in two separate dorms.
 These emergency shelters are for people who either have no place to call home or their living situation is so unsafe that it is better for them to be in a shelter.
 The causes of homelessness vary.
 Some people have had a bad series of events that have set them back financially, domestic violence, addictions, or struggles with mental health.
-They are given a safe place to sleep, a secure place to store belongings, supportsto help them find employment and long term housing.
+They are given a safe place to sleep, a secure place to store belongings, and supports to help them find long term housing.

 Amidst our supported living rooms, The Lighthouse has nine rooms that have been set aside for residents with mental health issues in partnership with the Saskatoon Health Region.
 As opposed to a traditional care or group home, our nine long term mental health rooms provide a higher degree of independence for our residents, while helping to manage basic daily living activities such as preparing meals, taking care of medications, learning essential life skills, and obtaining basic needs.

 The expansion of the Lighthouse doesn’t just mean more housing units, it gives us an opportunity to offer new services both residents and others in the community that need it.
-Our finished building will offer a drop-in centre, a nurses station, employment centre, computer lab, classrooms, and meals open to the public.
+Our finished building offers a drop-in centre, a nurse’s station, employment centre, computer lab, classrooms, and meals open to the public.

-Blue Mountain Recreational Area outside of North Battleford offers a tranquil environment beyond the inner city where homeless men and women from across Saskatchewan can realize their full potential and positively change their lives.
+Blue Mountain Adventure Park outside of North Battleford offers a tranquil environment surrounded by the beauty of Saskatchewan beyond the inner city where homeless men and women can realize their full potential and positively change their lives.
+Guests can partake in camping, canoeing, hiking, zip lining, high ropes courses, swimming…and that’s just in the summer!
+Visit the website for information about winter activities too.

 If you would like more information on any of the above programs and services, please click on the links for more information and contact information.
 If you are looking for information that we haven’t provided here, we would love to hear from you at email@example.com or at 306.653.0538.